“Pietà”

 This masterpiece was created before Michelangelo turned 30 years old and is the only piece of art he ever signed.
 His signature is written across the sash on Mary’s chest.
 It reads “MICHÆLANGELVS BONAROTVS FLORENTINVS FACIEB”, which means, “Michelangelo Buonarroti, the Florentine made this”.
 It is said that he had added his name after people assumed it was made by another artist.
 However, he regretted adding his signature, and vowed never to sign another art piece again.

 In May of 1972, the statue was famously vandalized by a man suffering from mental issues.
 Laszlo Toth, a Hungarian-Austrian geologist, attacked the statue with a hammer.
-As he attacked it, he yelled, “I am Jesus Christ; I have risen from the dead!”.
+As he swung his hammer, he yelled, “I am Jesus Christ; I have risen from the dead!”.
 The attack broke off Mary’s left arm at the elbow, broke off her nose, and chipped a piece of her left eye.
-The statue was carefully restored, using marble pieces from her back.
+The statue was carefully restored, using marble pieces from the back.
 Today, it is protected by bulletproof glass which encapsulates the sculpture.

 For more on Michelangelo, please visit his short biography here.